SEO vs GEO: What Founders Need to Know

 3. Include verifiable facts.
 AI models prefer content with specific numbers, statistics, and data points.
 "Our platform reduces marketing costs by 80%" is more citable than "our platform saves money."

 4. Build brand mentions.
-In GEO, brand mentions correlate 3x more strongly with AI visibility than backlinks.
+In GEO, unlinked brand mentions carry weight that backlinks alone do not, because engines read repeated mentions across independent sources as consensus rather than as endorsement.
 Get mentioned on YouTube, Reddit, Product Hunt, G2, industry blogs, and podcasts.

 5. Allow AI crawlers.
 Check your robots.txt.
 Many sites accidentally block GPTBot, ClaudeBot, or PerplexityBot.
 If AI crawlers can't read your content, you won't appear in AI answers.